Networks for a Welcoming Europe

 Further projects on the topic of migration

 The Municipal Integration and Development Initiative (MIDI) starts at the local level and develops governance concepts in which municipalities play a central role.
-A joint, participatory shaping of municipal development [...]
+A joint, participatory organisation of municipal development [...]

 • From the Sea to the City

-From The Sea To The City (FSTC) is a European civil society network consisting of several NGOs and political grassroots initiatives.
-Together, we engage the European public through innovative [...]
+From The Sea To The City (FSTC) is a European civil society network consisting of several NGOs and grassroots political initiatives.
+Together, we campaign in the European public sphere with the help of innovative [...]

 • The European Integration and Development Fund

-Municipalities that agree to take in asylum seekers should be strengthened with a financial incentive.
-For this purpose, we propose the establishment of an EU fund to which the municipalities can directly apply for financial resources [...]
+Municipalities that agree to take in people seeking protection should be incentivised financially.
+To this end, we propose the establishment of an EU fund to which municipalities can apply directly for financial resources [...]